 Workers' compensation is simply a form of insurance coverage that provides financial compensation for an employee's injury or illness suffered while on the job.
 However, pursuing your rightful benefits is not a way to punish your employer or to make your workplace safer.
 Insisting on going to trial when a reasonable settlement has been offered because you want to seek justice will not increase your award, and may in fact, turn the judge against you.
 If you want to file for punitive damages against an employer or co-worker, you will have to explore alternative legal options.

-For further insight into the workers’ compensation process, contact the legal team at Kenton Koszdin Law Office.
+For further insight into the workers' compensation process, contact the a Los Angeles workers comp lawyer at Kenton Koszdin Law Office.
 We are dedicated to helping injured workers obtain the financial support they need as quickly and efficiently as possible.
 Call (800) 438-7734 for a free consultation.
 We also offer free in-home consultations, as well.

 See All Reviews

 Everything that was talked about concerning the case came to be true.
 I like everything Koszdin and his office has done for me.
 Many thanks.

 The law offices of Kenton D. Koszdin handled my case with the most expertise, efficient, and thoroughly handled my case.

 - 5 stars - You cannot improve perfection.

 The speed and quality of work is perfect.
 Thank You.

 - Oliver M.